 Working in the same position for several years can leave you feeling as though you aren’t progressing in your career as quickly as you would be if you were moving between roles.
-As a specialist admin recruitment agency, we see many candidates impacted by this; they start to feel demotivated and these feelings can subsequently begin to negatively impact productivity at work.
+As a specialist admin recruitment agency, we see many business support professionals impacted by this; they start to feel demotivated and these feelings can subsequently begin to negatively impact productivity at work.
 Unintentionally, employers can often overlook your desire to gain new skills and experience if you are serving their current needs well, but it is in your employer’s interest – as well as your own – to ensure you are progressing in your career.

 It is therefore important that you take responsibility for your professional growth by setting out what it is you want to achieve and communicating that effectively to your manager.
 Here are some points to consider when starting the conversation:

 Think about where you would like to be in five years’ time and work back from this.
 Ask yourself: what do I need to achieve each year to get there?
 By doing this, you will be able to break down bigger career goals into smaller, more achievable steps, which will help you to identify where you might benefit from training.
 To achieve buy-in from your manager, relate this this back to how this will help you to complete your current tasks more effectively and efficiently.

 Appraisals are not just for your employer to assess your performance.
 They are helpful for you to identify where your employer considers your strengths and weaknesses to lie and how their assessment might differ to yours.
 You both might have different ideas of what you consider a job well done, so use this time to align your ideas.
 This could also be an opportunity for you to ask to take on further tasks that you particularly enjoy or excel at and ask to undertake courses in the areas you feel you could be better at.